 Our patients inspire us to get better at our craft every day.
 Inspired by their stories, we challenged local artists to create unique works of heart.
-That’s how Tim Gallagher and Jon Flaming met — at the intersection of art and medicine.
-Tim Gallagher is the first to admit that he is a lucky man. … Continue reading From story to art: How a heart transplant changed Tim’s life
+That’s how Elizabeth Turner and Raynor Bearden met — at the intersection of art and medicine.
+At 76, Elizabeth Turner is more active than most people half her age.
+Her … Continue reading From story to art: How her smartwatch saved her life

 After spending one hot afternoon mowing the yard, Mary Owens suddenly started experiencing pain down her left arm, and then in her chest.
 Her husband quickly took her to the hospital, where she stayed for testing and overnight observation.
 The next day, they were shocked to learn that these were the first symptoms of her … Continue reading Heart attack survivor finds healing through art

 Other than both being potentially serious conditions affecting millions of people, osteoarthritis and heart disease may not seem to have that much in common.
 Osteoarthritis causes pain and stiffness in the joints, while heart disease impacts the heart and blood vessels.
 Musculoskeletal system versus circulatory system.
 Separate issues, right?
 Actually, there is a relationship between … Continue reading Arthritis and heart disease: The surprisingly strong link

 Over the past decade, our digital capabilities have advanced at an extraordinary pace.
 Miniaturization of processors and smart algorithms have made it possible to create tools we only dreamed about in the past — and put them right at our fingertips or on our wrists.
 Today, we can say that the realm of consumer electronics … Continue reading Your heart on your wrist: How wearables are changing heart care